Documenting Fiori Launchpad with Fiori Tracker

 Create an application record form in the “FT Applications” app

-The recorded details include:
+The recorded details include the following:

 - App ID – application prevents the creation of duplicates.